vjrantal/manifoldjs-cordova-example/README.md

 ## Limitations

-### Doesn't work with secured sites on iOS 9.0
+### Doesn't work with secured sites on iOS 9.0 if built using iOS SDK 9.0

-This approach doesn't work on iOS 9.0 if your Web site needs to be accessed over secure connection (i.e., using the https scheme).
-This is because iOS 9.0 doesn't seem to allow "mixed content" where the site origin is "secured", but some connections would not be.
+This approach doesn't work on iOS 9.0 if your Web site needs to be accessed over secure connection (i.e., using the https scheme) and is built with the 9.0 SDK.
+This is because then, iOS 9.0 doesn't seem to allow "mixed content" where the site origin is "secured", but some connections would not be.

-This could be potentially worked around, but no solution yet found.

-Here http://stackoverflow.com/a/32618889 it was suggested that it would be impossible to get rid of this restriction, but our case is a little bit unique since it deals with custom URI scheme rather than insecure HTTP connection.
+A workaround is to build using an older SDK.
+It was tested that when building with Xcode 6.4 using iOS SDK 8.4, the resulting app worked on iOS 9.0 as well.

 ### Additional step required for iOS 9.0 onwards for insecured sites